Babies learn about sound before birth

-After birth, babies can recognise many sounds that they heard in the womb.
-Hearing develops from around 22 weeks gestation, so even before birth, children become aware of musical sounds like mum's heart beat and the surrounding fluid sounds.
-They can also hear the changes in pitches of familiar voices and sounds from before birth.
-Music is a basic part of our humanity, a feature that makes us different to other species, and also a skill that, like any other, if not developed, can be lost.
+After birth, babies recognise many sounds that they have heard in the womb.
+This is because hearing develops from around 22 weeks!
+So, even before birth, children learn about musical sounds, like mum's heart beat and the surrounding underwater, fluid sounds.
+They can also hear differences in familiar voices and sounds, like mum, dad, hoovering and songs.
+Music is one of the things that makes us human, something that makes us different to other animals.
+But, it is also a skill that, if not developed, can be lost.
 Musicaliti's research-based program uses what we know about both child development and music education to help both you and your child to reach your true potential!

 Keeping your child actively and regularly involved in music

 Music helps your child to develop in so many areas, recognising beauty in life.
 Along with body language, music is also one of the first languages that we recognise at birth.
 In fact, music has even been found to help people learn language!

 Recognising sound and silence prepares us for learning to manage and understand time.
 Repeating phrases and music lines develops our understanding of patterns.
 Tapping the beat is our first introduction to the rhythm we need for walking, counting, dancing, even using scissors!

 Different sounds and textures (timbres) of instruments introduces us to ideas in science.
 Children making up their own songs introduces them to the creativity needed for inventions and technology.
 Old songs introduce ideas and events from history.
 Different world songs and instruments teach us about geography and even biology.

 The teacher that excludes music from their curriculum limits their student's potential – and these limitations have long-term, long-lasting effects.